-The current ratio of the Group as at 31 December 2022 was 1.27 times (31 December 2021: 1.25 times).
+The current ratio of the Group as at 31 December 2023 was 0.98 times (31 December 2022: 1.27 times).

-The gearing ratio, calculated based on the total borrowings including bank borrowings and amounts due to a shareholder divided by total equity at the end of the Relevant Period and multiplied by 100%, decreased to approximately 16.4% as at 31 December 2022 from approximately 28.4% as at 31 December 2021.
-The gearing ratio decreased as the total borrowings decreased during the Year.
+The gearing ratio, calculated based on the total borrowings including bank borrowings and amounts due to a shareholder divided by total equity at the end of the Relevant Period and multiplied by 100%.
+As at 31 December 2023, the gearing ratio was negative (31 December 2022: approximately 16.4%), due to the total deficit at the end of the Year.

+CAPITAL STRUCTURE

-CAPITAL STRUCTURE Funding policy and treasury policy
+Funding policy and treasury policy